Skip to main content

 Refunds

-Deposits are non-refundable UNLESS the trip is canceled by Maroon Passport due to low registrations.
+Deposits are non-refundable unless the trip is canceled by Maroon Passport due to low registrations.
 In that event, deposits will be refunded in full.

 No refunds can be offered for other circumstances or for balance payments.